 The legislation, in the discrimination it makes, is class legislation.
 Whenever a distinction is made in the burdens a law imposes or in the benefits it confers on any citizens by reason of their birth, or wealth, or religion, it is class legislation, and leads inevitably to oppression and abuses, and to general unrest and disturbance in society."

-- 469. Admit that the payment of social benefits to persons not associated with the government under entitlement programs such as Social Security and Welfare invites and encourages the kind of class warfare described above in Pollock v.
-Farmers Loan and Trust, 157 U.S. 429 (1895). - 470.
-Admit that compelled charity is not charity at all, but slavery disguised as charity. - 471.
-Admit that Social Security is not insurance and are is not a contract as ruled by the Supreme Court in Helvering v.
+- 12. The payment of social benefits to persons not associated with the government under entitlement programs such as Social Security and Welfare invites and encourages the kind of class warfare described above in Pollock v.
+Farmers Loan and Trust, 157 U.S. 429 (1895). - 13.
+Compelled charity is not charity at all, but slavery disguised as charity. - Social Security is not insurance and is not a contract as ruled by the Supreme Court in Helvering v.
 Davis, 301 U.S. 619 (1937) and Flemming v.
-Nestor, 363 U.S. 603 (1960). - 472.
-Admit that Social Security is Socialism, and that socialism must be voluntary at all times in a free country if liberty is to be preserved. - 473.
-Admit that for the Social Security program to be called voluntary, a participant should be able or at least know how to quit a program at all times and that the agency should not constrain or restrict those who quit or refuse to provide information about how to quit. - 474.
-Admit that the Social Security Administration has no documented means to quit the Social Security program on their website or in any of their publications, and that they will not tell you how to do so if you call their 800 number. - 475.
-Admit that absent an ability to leave the Social Security program at any time, the program constructively becomes a compulsory/involuntary program for those joined because they are not allowed to quit. - 476.
-Admit that the application for joining Social Security does not indicate that the choice to join in irrevocable.
+Nestor, 363 U.S. 603 (1960). - Social Security is Socialism, and that socialism must be voluntary at all times in a free country if liberty is to be preserved. - 16.
+For the Social Security program to be called voluntary, a participant should be able or at least know how to quit a program at all times and that the agency should not constrain or restrict those who quit or refuse to provide information about how to quit. - 17.
+The Social Security Administration has no documented means to quit the Social Security program on their website or in any of their publications, and that they will not tell you how to do so if you call their 800 number. - 18.
+Absent an ability to leave the Social Security program at any time, the program constructively becomes a compulsory/involuntary program for those joined because they are not allowed to quit.

-- 477. Admit that most persons who allegedly joined the Social Security program did so when they were not competent adults, and joining was done by the parents and without the consent or assent of the child joining. - 478.
-Admit that persons whose parents applied for Social Security on their behalf are not offered a choice, upon reaching adulthood, to rescind the application so that their participation is entirely voluntary. - 479.
-Admit that the Enumeration at Birth Program of the Social Security Administration creates the impression at hospitals where babies are born that the obtaining of Social Security numbers for their children is mandatory, and that they make it inconvenient and awkward to refuse receiving a number for their child. - 480.
-Admit that even though income tax returns require listing social security numbers for children who are dependents in order to claim them as deductions, parents may provide other proof such as a birth certificate in lieu of a social(ist) security number to claim the deduction. - 481.
-Admit that a majority of employers will insist that their employees obtain a Social Security Number as a precondition of employment, and that this makes joining the program compulsory and not mandatory for all practical purposes. - 482.
-Admit that using the government to plunder the assets of the rich to support the poor using the force of the law is no less extortion or theft because it is called "taxation".
+- 19. The application for joining Social Security does not indicate that the choice to join is irrevocable. - 20.
+Most persons who allegedly joined the Social Security program did so when they were not competent adults, and joining was done by the parents and without the consent or assent of the child joining. - 21.
+Persons whose parents applied for Social Security on their behalf are not offered a choice, upon reaching adulthood, to rescind the application so that their participation is entirely voluntary. - 22.
+The Enumeration at Birth Program of the Social Security Administration creates the impression at hospitals where babies are born that the obtaining of Social Security numbers for their children is mandatory, and that they make it inconvenient and awkward to refuse receiving a number for their child. - 23.
+Even though income tax returns require listing social security numbers for children who are dependents in order to claim them as deductions, parents may provide other proof such as a birth certificate in lieu of a social(ist) security number to claim the deduction. - 24.
+A majority of employers will insist that their employees obtain a Social Security Number as a precondition of employment, and that this makes joining the program compulsory and not mandatory for all practical purposes. - 25.
+Using the government to plunder the assets of the rich to support the poor using the force of the law is no less extortion or theft because it is called "taxation".